TheLazyCat00/focus-nvim/README.md

         -- fallback for when the language is not set in languages -- NOTE: also set a capture group here fallback = "(function_definition) @func",

-        -- the range to check for closing folds when the cursor is moved -- lower values = faster, but high values shouldn't be a problem -- it's quite performant
-        -- set this to the most lines you'll ever be jumping -- so half screen for example: 30 checkingRange = 20
     },
 }
 ```